Goldman Sachs Maintains Latham Group (SWIM) Sell Recommendation

 What are Other Shareholders Doing?

-DFSU - Dimensional US Sustainability Core 1 ETF holds 13K shares representing 0.01% ownership of the company.
+BBSC - JPMorgan BetaBuilders U.S. Small Cap Equity ETF holds 18K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 16K shares, representing an increase of 14.07%.
+The firm decreased its portfolio allocation in SWIM by 3.74% over the last quarter.

-Credit Suisse holds 52K shares representing 0.05% ownership of the company.
-In it's prior filing, the firm reported owning 45K shares, representing an increase of 14.11%.
-The firm decreased its portfolio allocation in SWIM by 79.13% over the last quarter.
+Zurcher Kantonalbank holds 7K shares representing 0.01% ownership of the company.
+No change in the last quarter.

-Envestnet Asset Management holds 274K shares representing 0.24% ownership of the company.
-In it's prior filing, the firm reported owning 249K shares, representing an increase of 9.10%.
-The firm decreased its portfolio allocation in SWIM by 10.49% over the last quarter.
+VFLQ - Vanguard U.S. Liquidity Factor ETF ETF Shares holds 9K shares representing 0.01% ownership of the company.

-Profunds - Profund Vp Small-cap holds 0K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing a decrease of 0.76%.
-The firm increased its portfolio allocation in SWIM by 0.60% over the last quarter.
+River Road Asset Management holds 1,316K shares representing 1.15% ownership of the company.
+In it's prior filing, the firm reported owning 1,354K shares, representing a decrease of 2.93%.
+The firm decreased its portfolio allocation in SWIM by 19.85% over the last quarter.

 What is the Fund Sentiment?